Norrie replaces Tsitsipas at ATP Finals

 Djokovic said he was looking forward to facing Norrie in his final group match, adding: "Cameron Norrie deserves to be here.
 He was not 'lucky', he really worked his way to Turin with great wins."

-Murray and Soares on brink of exit
+Salisbury on brink of semi-finals but Murray out

-Before Norrie plays his match, there will have been two other Britons in action at the event on Wednesday in the doubles.
+There were two other Britons in action on Wednesday in the doubles and they had mixed fortunes.

-Britain's Jamie Murray and Brazilian partner Bruno Soares were beaten in their second group match, losing 6-2 6-4 to Colombians Juan Sebastian Cabal and Robert Farah.
+Joe Salisbury and American partner Rajeev Ram staged a brilliant comeback and saved two match points to put themselves on the brink of the semi-finals with a 6-7 (7-9) 6-0 13-11 victory over French duo Pierre-Hugues Herbert and Nicolas Mahut.

-While they are not out mathematically with one round-robin match to play, it looks highly unlikely that they will advance to the semi-finals with their hopes resting on a complicated series of results in the group's remaining matches.
+Victory in their final group match on Friday would put them through but they can also advance with a combination of other results.

-Briton Joe Salisbury and American Rajeev Ram, who beat Murray and Soares in their opener on Monday, face French duo Pierre-Hugues Herbert and Nicolas Mahut later in the day (17:30).
+But the result of the Salisbury/Ram match ended the hopes of Jamie Murray and Brazil's Bruno Soares, who lost 6-2 6-4 to Colombians Juan Sebastian Cabal and Robert Farah earlier in the day.

 - The King of Sumo: How this Hawaii-born wrestler took the sport by storm